Jeffrey Johnson, Editor in Chief

 Kenneth Liu, Associate Editor

 Prof. Paul M. Janicke, Faculty Coordinator

-Our report on rulings in the third quarter of 2013 is now posted.
+Our report on rulings in the fourth quarter of 2013 is now posted.

 Our tracking of jury verdits in patent cases is updated to December 31, 2013.

 Injunction Rulings Updated